abhinavprakash199/RISC-V-based-MYTH/README.md

 ![image](https://github.com/abhinavprakash199/RISC-V-based-MYTH/assets/120498080/5a30df08-d688-4d6e-9824-15d912d48b80)

-- Now we will compile this in a RISC-V gcc compiler using this command (this command is in place of `gcc <filename>.c` in GCC compiler), which will generate `sum1ton.o` file.
+- Now we will compile this in a RISC-V gcc compiler using this command (this command is in place of `gcc <filename>.c` in GCC compiler), which will generate a `sum1ton.o` file.
 ```
 riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
 ```